flashinnl/PHP-SEPA-Library/README.md

-# PHP-SEPA-files
+# PHP-SEPA-Library

 Creation of SEPA XML files according pain.008.001.02 in replacement of CLIEOP files.
 Originally developed by MarcelGroot/PHP-SEPA-files.
+Transforming this into a library that will fit our needs and maybe others.
+First goal is transforming our CLIEOP03 environment into SEPA files as accepted by our bank: Rabobank.

 ## Overview